Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 ## (Q3) Unknown genetic circuit (10 pts)

 Take a look at the following, genetic circuit.

 **Q.3.a.** What are the circuit input(s) and output(s)?

 **Q.3.b.** Complete the following time trace diagram.
 What happens to the GFP signal after  $\sigma70$ is added to the circuit?
-**Q.3.c.** describe the behavior of this circuit via a name (e.g., AND gate, NAND gate, Toggle switch)?

 <figure>
 <a href="/assets/images/PSET4-2020-FIG1.png"><img src="/assets/images/PSET4-2020-FIG1.png"></a>
 <figcaption><b>Figure 2</b>.
 Unknown genetic circuit.</figcaption>
 </figure>

+**Q.3.c.** Describe the behavior of this circuit via a name (e.g., AND gate, NAND gate, Toggle switch)?

 ## Extra resources, learning, and Practice Questions